 The 12 cellists of the Berlin Philharmonic

-The Croatian duo combine everything from Vivaldi to AC/DC in their music.
-They have built up a large following on social media and have recorded with artists like Chinese pianist Lang Lang, the Red Hot Chilli Peppers and Queens of the Stone Age.
+The Croatian duo combines everything from Vivaldi to AC/DC in their music.
+They have built up a large following on social media and have recorded with artists like Chinese pianist Lang Lang, the Red Hot Chilli Peppers, and Queens of the Stone Age.
 They recently made a recording of Michael Jackson’s They Don’t Care About Us.

 Steven sharp Nelson of The Piano Guys

 Steven Sharp Nelson is the cellist of the musical group The Piano Guys.
 They play music and video gems that mash up classical themes with pop songs that have made the group’s YouTube channel one of the most visited on the planet.
 As of 2006, Nelson was a real estate developer and described his music as an escape rather than a vocation.
 He never intended for music to become his primary income.